m-gamao/health-dashboard2/README.md

 *Medication Reminders:*
 The User can see their current medications to take and edit the medication or change the status to completed, missed, or cancelled.
 This then gets logged in the database.
-1. Add container for the Medication Reminder section.- DONE
+1. Add container for the Medication Reminder section.
+Ensure that the container height adapts to the list of medications.
-2. Add header and logo in a separate container. - DONE
+2. Add header and logo - DONE
-3. Add edit button and functionality to #2.
+3. Add an edit button/functionality to #2.
 4. Add the display field for the medication name and time (separate container).
 5. Build API call to database for the medication/time.
 6. Connect the Edit button to the Medication Reminder Settings page.